AIShinyStardust/OllamaChat/README.md

   - `rewind:` - Goes back an ammount of turns indicated next.
   - `system` - Shows current system prompt.
   - `system:` - Replaces current system prompt with the one indicanted next.
+- End-of-prompt text commands:
+  - `RETRY` - When used, allows to start the prompt again.
+- Other commands:
+  - `@@` - It will be replaced with clipboard's contents.
+- Flow control keyboard shortcut commands:
+  - `3x Cntrl+C` - Forces App exit.
 - Commands are avaliable at function chat.py -> chat(prompt).
 Please use doChat(prompt) if you don't need commands.
-- Flow control keyboard commands:
-  - `3x Cntrl+C` - Forces App exit.
-- Clipboard commands:
-  - `@@` - It will be replaced with clipboard's contents.

 ## 🛠 Requirements